GlacioHack/geoutils/HOW_TO_RELEASE.md

 >>> git push -u origin master
 ```

+An alternative solution to get the sha256sum is to run `sha256sum` on the release file downloaded from GitHub

 Now, a PR can be made from your personal fork to the upstream geoutils-feedstock.
 An automatic linter will say whether the updates conform to the syntax and a CI action will build the package to validate it.
 Note that you have to be a maintainer or have the PR be okayed by a maintainer for the CI action to run.